We gather for worship on Zoom on the first Monday of the month at 5:30 PST/8:30 EST

 Mennonites are joining in solidarity with the Apache people to protect the sacred land of Oak Flat, and to uproot the racist theological legacies of colonialism from our Christian tradition.
 The Doctrine of Discovery still affects our liturgies, hymns, church traditions, and secular laws today.
 Learn more about Oak Flat solidarity here.

 Queers the Word!
-This year during the season of Lent (40 days leading up to Easter Sunday), we experimented with the voice channel on our church Discord server to discuss Queers the Word: a 40-day Devotional for LGBTQ+ Christians.
+In 2022 during the season of Lent (40 days leading up to Easter Sunday), we experimented with the voice channel on our church Discord server to discuss Queers the Word: a 40-day Devotional for LGBTQ+ Christians.
 In classic Community of Hope fashion, we had several straight and cis-gendered community members using this devotional too!
 We read a Bible passage together, paused for moments of silence, and shared the ways our lives connect with the Biblical interpretation.
 It was a real blessing to dive into this resource in inclusive, affirming interpretation of Scripture!

 Queering the Holidays!
 We got started on Discord as a way to be able to support each other in-time with group texting for prayer requests and accompaniment during the holidays.
 We gathered before Thanksgiving to set intentions, share hopes, and dream about how to decolonize our home holiday traditions.